Dwarak18/gpt/README.md

 - **Send Messages**: Type your message and press Enter or click the send button
 - **AI Responses**: The AI will respond using the Llama 3.2 model
 - **Connection Status**: Green indicator shows AI is connected and ready
+- **Multiple Chats**: Use the sidebar to manage multiple chat sessions
+- **New Chat**: Click "New Chat" in the sidebar to start a fresh conversation
+- **Switch Chats**: Click on any session in the sidebar to switch between conversations
+- **Chat History**: Previous conversations are automatically loaded when you log in
+- **Delete Chats**: Use the trash icon on each session to delete unwanted conversations
+- **Clear History**: Use the dropdown menu to clear the current chat's history
 - **Profile**: Click on your username to view/edit your profile
 - **Logout**: Use the dropdown menu to logout